Horrible Bosses 2: Plot

 When the police leave, Rex breaks down when he finds out Bert cares more about his money than him.
-Now sympathetic, the trio agrees to do the fake kidnapping together.
-They form a plan to outsmart the police and get the ransom money.
-Using untraceable phones, a basement garage to block out any tracking signal, and Kurt disguised as Bert.
-While the plan is in motion, the trio realize Kurt mistakenly left Bert his own phone instead of the untraceable one to give Bert instructions.
-Nevertheless they use Kurt's phone to give.
+Now sympathetic, the trio agree to do the fake kidnapping together.
+They form a plan to outsmart the police and get the ransom money using untraceable phones, a basement garage to block out any tracking signal, and Kurt disguised as Bert.

+While the plan is in motion, the trio realize Kurt mistakenly left Bert his own phone instead of the untraceable one to give him instructions.
+Nevertheless, they use Kurt's phone.
 Before leaving, Julia arrives, demanding Dale sleep with her or she will report them for breaking into her office.
 Dale's wife Stacy, with their three daughters, unexpectedly arrives.
 Believing he is cheating with Julia, she storms off.
-Dale angrily locks Julia in the bathroom so they can leave.
+Dale then angrily locks Julia in the bathroom, so they can leave.

 In the basement garage, they demand Bert give them the money and the cell phone.
-However, Bert is killed by Rex, who reveals that, when his father did not care about him, he decided to kill him, framing them to inherit everything.
+However, he is killed by Rex, who reveals that, when Bert did not care about him, he decided to kill him, framing them to inherit everything.
 As they are pursued by the police, Jones arrives.
 Anticipating they would be killed, he was going to take the ransom money himself.

 Jones drives them to the warehouse so they can prove their innocence.
 Upon arrival, he escapes with the money and the police find Rex tied up.
 Before they arrest the trio, Kurt's phone rings in Rex's pocket; the police recognize the ringtone as that left to Bert by the kidnappers.
 When Rex claims the phone is his, Hatcher asks why he did not call the police if he had a phone, so he takes him hostage.
-When Dale attempts to attack Rex, Rex shoots him.
-Hatcher subdues and arrests him, thanks to the distraction.
+When Dale attempts to attack Rex, he shoots him.
+Hatcher subdues and arrests Rex, thanks to the distraction.

 Dale wakes up in the hospital.
-As Dale helped save Hatcher's life, the charges were dropped.
-Julia helped with Stacy, although hints at having raped him during his coma and promises to have sex with his wife as well.
-In the end, their business goes into foreclosure but Harken buys it, allowing the trio to stay employed.
+As he had helped save Hatcher's life, the charges were dropped.
+Julia helped with Stacy, although hints at having raped Dale during his coma, and promises to have sex with Stacy as well.
+In the end, their business does go into foreclosure, but Harken buys it, allowing the trio to stay employed.
 Jones, meanwhile, uses the ransom money to invest in Pinkberry.